polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/fees.md

 ```

 Updating the `NextFeeMultiplier` has a similar effect as updating `WeightToFee`.
 The
-`FeeMultiplierUpdate` associated type in Transaction Payment module is defined as a
+`FeeMultiplierUpdate` associated type in Transaction Payment pallet is defined as a
 `Convert<Fixed64, Fixed64>`, which should be read:

 > "it receives the previous multiplier and returns the next one".